"All of them claim to be the best": Multi-perspective study of VPN users and VPN providers: Perspectives of the VPN Providers

 \section{Perspectives of the VPN Providers}

-In this section, we present exploratory results from our VPN provider interviews and summarize the key issues and themes, mentioning number of providers per theme in brackets.
-We compare our insights with results from the user survey, and highlight the key areas where the two are misaligned.
+In this section, we present exploratory results from our VPN provider interviews and summarize the key issues and themes, with number of providers per theme in brackets.
+We compare these insights with results from the user survey, and highlight the key areas where the two are misaligned.